Skip to content

 Page colors specify sites

-Close the Settings page when you are done.
+Close the Settings page after finishing.

 Reference: